JavanteS/sinatra-project-test-build/README.md

 users model will have
     username
-    securepassword
+    password_digest
     email
 has secure password
-has many restaurant
+has many games

 restaurant belong to user
 has title
-has address
+has genre
-has category(cusine)
+has platform